paulsump/cube_painter/README.md

 - The main page is PainterPage.
 This contains all the widgets that are draw.
 - The Brusher draws AnimatedCubes while you drag a line of cubes.
-- The Animator turns them into DoneCubes when you've finished dragging a line of cubes.
+- The Animator turns them into StaticCubes when you've finished dragging a line of cubes.
 - The Persister saves the Position of each cube in a list of CubeInfos in the Painting class.
 - Animator and Persister are mixins for the Paintings Provider.